elehcimd/mltraq/mkdocs/benchmarks/speed.md

 Workarounds to handle too much information come at a completeness/accuracy cost and include downsampling, summarization and histograms.

-What if we can avoid workarounds, and simply track more efficiently?
+What if we can avoid the workarounds and track more efficiently?

 !!!
 Success "Tracking with less limitations is more powerful and robust."